Connection matrices in combinatorial topological dynamics: Preliminaries

 A multivalued map $F:X\mvmap Y$ is a map $F:X\to\cP(Y)$.
 For $A\subset X$ we define the {\em image of $A$} by $ F(A):=\bigcup \setof{F(x) \mid x\in A} $ and for $B\subset Y$ we define the {\em preimage of $B$} by $ F^{-1}(B):=\setof{x\in X\mid F(x)\cap B\neq\emptyset}. $

-Given a relation $R$, we associate with it a multivalued map $F_R:X\mvmap X$, by $F_R(x):=R(x)$, where $ R(x):=\setof{y\in X\mid xRy} $ is the {\em image of $x\in X$ in $R$}.
+Given a relation $R$, we associate with it a multivalued map $F_R:X\mvmap X$ via the definition $F_R(x):=R(x)$, where $ R(x):=\setof{y\in X\mid xRy} $ is the {\em image of $x\in X$ in~$R$}.
 Obviously, $R\mapsto F_R$ is a one-to-one correspondence between binary relations in $X$ and multivalued maps from $X$ to $X$.
 Often, it will be convenient to interpret the relation $R$ as a directed graph whose set of vertices is $X$ and a directed arrow goes from $x$ to $y$ whenever $xRy$.
-The three concepts relation, multivalued map and directed graph are equivalent on the formal level and the distinction is used only to emphasize different viewpoints.
+The three concepts relation, multivalued map, and directed graph are equivalent on the formal level and the distinction is used only to emphasize different points of view.
 However, in this paper it will be convenient to use all these concepts interchangeably.